 Pack your own GPS

 One of the best rental car tips you can get is bringing your own Sat-Nav.
 A lot of rental car companies charge you a daily rate for hiring a GPS.
-Even if you’re travelling within Australia, you could be looking at spending over $100 a week.
+Even if you’re travelling within the US, you could be looking at spending over $100 a week.
 Prices only increase overseas, especially in more remote areas.

-If you don't own a GPS, you can easily turn youre phone into one.
+If you don't own a GPS, you can easily turn your phone into one.
 Google Maps is the obvious choice but if you don’t want to use data, there are plenty of other free options including HERE We Go Maps, Mapfactor, Sygic and Polaris GPS Navigation.
 They come with pre-loaded maps, route planning and voice navigation, so you don't need to worry about a hefty phone bill at the end of your trip.

 Bring your own child and booster seat

 While child and booster seats aren’t a legal requirement in places like Indonesia or Fiji, they are in Europe and America, sometimes up to the age of 12.
-Booster seats can cost as little as $30 to buy in Australia.
+Booster seats can cost as little as $30 to buy in the US.
 However Thrifty and Budget charge up to $88 dollars for a child car seat, while a seat with Avis and Europcar could set you back $77.